Self-similar signed growth-fragmentations: Universality of and the signed cumulant functions

 Likewise, under symmetrical assumptions on $q$ (or applying the previous calculations to $-X$),

 where, with obvious notations,

-Then Assumption (B) translates to $\Kcal_+(\omega) = \Kcal_-(\omega) =0$.
+Then Assumption (B) translates to $\Kcal_+(\omega) = \Kcal_-(\omega) =0$ (owing to the fact that, by Perron-Frobenius theory, the leading eigenvalue is the only one associated with a positive eigenvector).
 Therefore the roots of $(\Kcal_+,\Kcal_-)$ give rise to martingales, as explained in Theorem \ref{thm:frag martingale}.
 We call $\Kcal_+$ and $\Kcal_-$ the \emph{signed cumulant functions}.
 We will also use the term \emph{cumulant functions} to refer to the one defined in \cite{BBCK}.
 More precisely, let $\Xbf^+$ (\emph{resp.} $\Xbf^-$) be the growth-fragmentation process obtained from $\Xbf$ by killing all the cells with negative mass (\emph{resp.} positive mass) together with their progeny, under $\Pbf_+$ (\emph{resp.} $\Pbf_-$).
 We define $\kappa_+$ and $\kappa_-$ as the cumulant functions, in the sense of \cite{BBCK}, of $\Xbf ^+$ and $\Xbf^-$ respectively.
 Recall that they are given by

 and

 so that for instance